 ALARM S CAFFOLD HSC Key Words Topic Concept: Essential idea of topic or summation Judgment on the development process and/or its change of procedures in the process over time.
 How are the various features/impacts/effects interrelated?
 Clarify Define Identify List Recall Recount Summarise Name and Define: Components/elements/ steps/stages of the topic process.
 Give a name and definition of EACH of these areas.
 Identify.
 Describe Demonstrate Distinguish Extract Outline Classify Describe: What are the features/characteristics/properties?
 Use examples.
 Apply Explain Account What/Why Explain the Significance: What is the purpose/function?
 Cause and effect?
 Use examples Analyse Examine Interpret Synthesise Predict How/Why Analyse: Explain how and/or why the intentions are carried out, impact How did it achieve its purpose or intent and / or impact/effect?
 What is the relationship between the various components?
 Critically Analyse Compare Contrast Discuss Recommend Critically Analyse: Explains the how and the why of the positives/advantages and negatives/disadvantages of this effect.
 How and why is it beneficial and /or harmful?
 Construct Deduce Evaluate Extrapolate Investigate Propose Evaluate: To what extent is each component part successful, useful, and achieve its purpose?
 To what extent is the impact/effect effective or valuable?
 To what extent has it carried out its function or purpose?
 Is it successful, in relation to set criteria?
-Critically Evaluate Assess Justify Critically Evaluate: Come to a final judgement on each component &amp; overall extent After establishing the extent of the success/effectiveness of each individual feature/purpose, compare and contrast all the areas covered.
+Critically Evaluate Assess Justify Critically Evaluate: Come to a final judgement on each component & overall extent After establishing the extent of the success/effectiveness of each individual feature/purpose, compare and contrast all the areas covered.
 To what extent is one more effective than another.
 Were all the features/effects/impacts, the whole process, successful or effective?
 Appreciate Appreciate: • Why is this understanding of the topic important for life?

-Which ve the qu A STEPS rb is used in uestion?
-To what extent is the effect/impact effective? colur correspo e steps in the nn that and to that erb.
-What is the effect and/or impact of the component?
-What is the effect and/or impact of the component?
-What is the function or purpose?
-Give evidence to support.
-'Why' may need to be addressed.
-What is the function or purpose?
-Give evidence to support.
-'Why' may need to be addressed.
-What is the function or purpose?
-Give evidence to support.
-'Why' may need to be addressed.
-What are the features and characteristics?
-What are the features and characteristics?
-What are the features and characteristics?
-What are the features and characteristics?
+To what extent is the ALARM STEPS effect/impact effective?
+Which verb is used in the question?
+Follow the steps in the column that What is the What is the correspond to that effect and/or effect and/or verb. impact of the impact of the component? component?
+What is the What is the What is the function or function or function or purpose?
+Give purpose?
+Give purpose?
+Give evidence to evidence to evidence to support.
+'Why' support.
+'Why' support.
+'Why' may need to be may need to be may need to be addressed. addressed. addressed.
+What are the What are the What are the What are the features and features and features and features and characteristics? characteristics? characteristics? characteristics?

+What is the

+main

+component?

 What is the main component?
-What is the main component?
-What is the main component?
-What is the main component?
-What is the main component?
-DEFINE (identify main component) DESCRIBE EXPLAIN ANALYSE EVALUATE

-YEARS 7 - 10 ASSESSMENT POLICY
+DEFINE (identify main component)

+DESCRIBE

+EXPLAIN

+ANALYSE

+EVALUATE